stribika/stribika.github.io/_posts/2015-01-04-secure-secure-shell.md

 In case of Encrypt-then-MAC, the MAC is verified and if incorrect, discarded.
 Boom, one step, no timing channels.
 In case of MAC-then-encrypt, first the attacker provided message has to be decrypted and only then can you verify it.
-Decryption failure may take less time than verification failure.
+Decryption failure (due to invalid CBC padding for example) may take less time than verification failure.
 Encrypt-and-MAC also has to be decrypted first, leading to the same kind of potential side channels.
 It's even worse because no one said that a MAC's output can't leak what its input was.
 SSH by default, uses this method.